 ...
-I would like to know more about the healing abilities of this (meaning ginseng ) root.
+I would like to know more about the healing abilities of this ( ginseng ) root.
 I have diabetes and I would appreciate expert advice on how often to apply it and in what form, and whether you have any specific results in the treatment of diabetes.
 What am I sure of what I ordered is Korean Ginseng?
 I do not know what the difference is against Chinese and other ???
 Thank you in advance for your reply.
 Marián.

 Dear Mr. Marián,

-Slow salesman Matěj Naponáhlo sold a kilo of sugar on cubes, weighed one after the other weighed on the weight, and after each dice he waited until the weight stabilized.
-Mrs. Anna Pustovkova, who was the first in the queue, did not survive, las her 3 dice of sugar from the vendor and ran to complain to the city office.
+Slow salesman Matěj Naponáhlo sold a pound of sugar on cubes, one after the other weighed on the weight, and after each dice he waited until the weight stabilized.
+Mrs Anna Pustovkova, who was the first in the queue, did not hold up, laps her 3 dice of sugar from the vendor and ran to complain to the city office.
 They released him.

 In the morning Mrs. Pustovka made tea with one cube of sugar.
-He was totally overcooked, and nothing was cured from sugar.
+He was completely overcooked, and no sugar smells.
 Eventually, he used the whole city.
-They were looking for shopkeepers to write a notice, but in vain - salesman Matěj Naponáhlo was in the pantry and a year there he wondered if the clove would keep his cloak when he was hanging it.
+They were looking for shopkeepers, but they did not know, but vain - salesman Matěj Naponáhlo was in the pantry, and a year there he wondered if the clove would keep his cloak when he was hanging.
 And he kept it.